 • heavy cream

-• pie weights (which can me store bought or dried beans or granulated sugar), pie tin, and parchment paper.
+• pie weights (which can be store bought or dried beans or granulated sugar), a pie tin, and parchment paper

 Blind baking takes can be a little touch and go.
 I find that King Arthur Flour has a good tutorial on the matter.